pirafrank/todabu/README.md

 # todabu

-A simple way to backup user configuration files, info and installation status in a git repository.
+A simple way to automatically backup user configuration files, info and installation status in a git repository.

 ## Requirements